jetstyle/styletto/README.md

 =========

 ### 0.3.5 What's new:
-  - Nib is now disabled by default.
-You can enable it again by using **--nib** flag. **--nib=vendor** will enable only vendor prefixes mixin and ignore all other mixins.
+  - Nib can now be disabled of partially enabled from settings.
+Possible values are: true, false, vendor (will only load vendor mixin from nib and ignore all else).
+It is set to 'vendor' by default for backwards compatibility.
+It will be set to false starting from version 0.5.0.

 ### 0.3.4 What's new:
   - Fast bugfix for nib bug with config.styl files.
 Temporally disabled all nib mixins except vendor and clearfix.